IDE-installers/sublime-linux-installer/README.md

 After executing this script you have to:
 1. Choose which package manager you are using
 2. Choose which channel to use

-# Note
-When you execute this script, if you do not enter your choices correctly it will not work properly.